bahtiyartan/troia/docs/74VectorDB.rst

 	TEXT		: text data
 	EMBEDDINGS	: calculated embedding values

 EMBEDDINGS column's data type is TEXT.
 It contains a comma separated decimal value list.
-Before inserting data to a vector database, this embedding values must be calcaulated with an "Embedding Model".
+Before inserting data to a vector database, this embedding values must be calculated with an "Embedding Model".
 Filling Embeddings will be discussed in next titles.

-**You have to provide at least these tree columns to insert to a vector database.**
+**You have to provide at least these three columns to insert to a vector database.**

 The secondary columns listed below are attached as payloads to the main vector database records.
 Each of these data points is an additional parameter to be passed to the vector database.